 I’m madly in love with the best invention of all time: radio.
 Broadcast, amateur or podcast – doesn’t matter, I’m in!

-I, and my long time partner in crime, Mattias Jadesköld delivers a podcast every week about IT-security.
+I, and my long time partner in crime, Mattias Jadesköld deliver a podcast every week about IT-security.
 It’s in Swedish and covers concepts in the security field, does interviews with well-known and respected people in the business here in Sweden and it also has us frequently discussing the role of IT and security in our society.

 Amateur radio (Ham) operator